Welcome to the Dollhouse: Plot

 Dawn and Brandon spend time in her clubhouse, but she confesses to him her feelings for Steve, causing him to storm out.
 Ralphy, who was spying on them, tries to comfort Dawn, but she angrily rejects him when he insults Brandon, leaving her with no friends.

 At the anniversary party, Dawn intends to proposition Steve, but gets cold feet and is rebuffed.
 Steve plays with Missy, who pushes Dawn into a kiddie pool.
 That evening, the family watches a videotape of the party, laughing when Dawn falls into the water.
 Later, Dawn smashes the tape and briefly brandishes her hammer over Missy as she sleeps.

 A few days later, Brandon is arrested and expelled from school for suspected drug dealing.
 Meanwhile, Harv's car breaks down and Marj has to pick him up.
 She instructs Dawn to tell Missy to get a ride home with her ballet teacher, but she chooses not to after arguing with Missy, who is subsequently kidnapped.

-Dawn visits Brandon's home and meets his intellectually troubled brother and aggressive father.
+Dawn visits Brandon's home and meets his intellectually disabled brother and aggressive father.
 She tells Brandon that she wants to be his girlfriend, but he tells her that he is running away to New York City to avoid being sent to a reformatory.
 After they kiss, an argument about him dealing drugs ensues, with him saying that one of his friends is the real culprit.
 Regardless, he asks Dawn if she will come with him, but she declines and he leaves through his bedroom window.

 When Marj is informed that Missy's tutu was found in Times Square, Dawn goes to New York City to look for her.
 After a night of searching, she phones home and Mark tells her that Missy was found alive and unharmed by police after being abducted by a pedophilic neighbor.
 Dawn returns to town and her classmates ridicule her as she delivers a thank-you speech.
 Mark later tells her that she cannot expect school life to get any better until high school.
 On a bus ride to Walt Disney World for a concert tour, Dawn sits among her fellow choir members and unenthusiastically joins them in singing the school anthem.